zzzeek/sqla_tutorial/presentation/index.rst

 * Provides an extended version of the SQL Expression Language where SQL statements can be constructed in terms of the object model
 * Converts database rows into instances of user-defined model objects
+* Provides a system for objects to be related each other through collections and many-to-one relationships
+* Synchronizes the state of objects with the state of the database data in an ongoing transaction.

 The Shift to 2.0
 ================